A Man in Black Sweatshirt Holding Rolled Money While Handcuffed

 Likeability

-You may not agree with this person’s world view or philosophy, yet ironically find yourself cheering for them, and secretly liking them.
+You may not agree with this person’s worldview or philosophy, yet ironically find yourself cheering for them, and secretly liking them (con men or not).
 They all have a polarizing quality about them, and despite ulterior motives, you may even come to “love to hate” the person.
 Either way, mission accomplished.

 Charm

-They have the ability to make you feel as if you’re the only one in this world and everything you say matters.
+They can make you feel as if you’re the only one in this world and everything you say matters (easily putting you at ease).
 It’s done by… (are you ready for this) listening.
-The passion displayed towards their cause easily gains your attention, respect, and even attraction.
-These people have a high command for what they believe in that it easily endears your loyalty and devotion with the admiration you have for them.
+The passion displayed toward their cause (and story) easily gains your attention, respect, and even attraction.
+These people have a high command for what they believe in and it easily endears your loyalty and devotion with the admiration you have for them.

 Bonus tip: Use their name.